quasarframework/quasar/docs/src/pages/contribution-guide/contribution-guide.md

 ## Reporting an Issue

-* [GitHub](https://github.com/quasarframework/quasar/issues): If you have a bug to report or feature to request, that’s what the GitHub issues are for.
-Make sure that you specify that your bug is related to Quasar v2.
+* [GitHub](https://github.com/quasarframework/quasar/issues): If you want to create a bug report or a docs report, that’s what the GitHub issues are for.
+Make sure that you select the correct template and follow the given instructions while creating an issue.

 ::: danger Reporting a vulnerability
 Please do not report security vulnerabilities with public GitHub issue reports.
 Follow the [Report a vulnerability](/security/report-a-vulnerability) steps for security issues.